 EU-Mercosur Agreement

-The study, published by a broad coalition of civil society organisations, entitled ‘Mobility transition slowed down.
-The EU-Mercosur Agreement and the car industry’ examines the relationship of the envisaged EU Association Agreement with Mercosur – the confederation of states from Argentina, Brazil, Paraguay
+The study ‘Mobility transition slowed down’, published by a broad coalition of civil society organisations.
+The EU-Mercosur Agreement and the Auto Industry’ examines the relationship of the envisaged EU Association Agreement with Mercosur – the Confederation of States of Argentina, Brazil, Paraguay

 and Uruguay – on the car industry.
-It analyses the close interdependence of trade policy with the automotive sector using the example of one of the most problematic EU trade treaties.
+It analyses the close link between trade policy and the automotive sector using the example of one of the most problematic EU trade treaties.

 Previous European trade policy favours a fossil-based, resource-intensive and socially unjust trading system and cements

-a transport system geared towards combustion engines and private transport.
-The upcoming agreement between the EU and the Mercosur countries exemplifies a backward-looking mobility and trade policy.
+a transport system geared towards incinerators and private transport.
+The forthcoming agreement between the EU and the Mercosur countries exemplifies a backward-looking mobility and trade policy.

-The publication examines the close cooperation between the European Commission and the associations of the automotive industry during the EU-Mercosur negotiations and analyses the provisions of the contract text, which particularly favour the European car industry.
-It also shows which environmental, social and human rights risks these agreements entail in detail.
+The publication examines the close cooperation between the European Commission and the associations of the automotive industry during the EU-Mercosur negotiations and analyses the provisions of the contract text that particularly favour the European automotive industry.
+In addition, it shows which environmental, social and human rights risks these agreements entail in detail.

-The summary shows key findings, recommendations and outlook.
+The short version shows key findings, recommendations and outlook.

-Print copies of the study are unfortunately out of print.
+Unfortunately, print copies of the study are out of print.
 You are welcome to use the pdf download option.

 Photo: geogif, iStock, Cars and containers waiting in port for export